muhammettcepi/muhammettcepi/Readme.md

 - 🔭 I am intrested in Machine Learning, especially in Computer Vision.
 - 👯 My bachelor Thesis was about Automated Machine Learning Platform named UTMA.
-- 🥅 2021 Goals: Get a Job in Germany, be better in Data Science and be successful at the University.
+- 🥅 2022 Goals: Be successful at the University.
 - ⚡ Fun fact: I love to play piano

 ### Connect with me: